zhongyitang/zhongyitang.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Economics PhD student at Boston University.
-My primary research interests are in Urban and Development Economics.
+My research interests center on infrastructure and urban development in developing countries.

 Working Papers
 ======